-pCloud is a cloud storage solution that is user-friendly and fast.
-It stands out with resilient security features, including encrypted folders and passwords. pCloud is aimed at organizations looking for cheap, easy-to-use cloud storage.
+pCloud is a cloud storage solution that is user-friendly and lightning fast.
+It sets itself apart from the competition with resilient security features, including encrypted folders and passwords. pCloud is perfect for organizations in need of cheap, easy-to-use cloud storage.
 It continually updates features, particularly payment options, mobile functionality and file-synchronization.

 pCloud offers no editing capabilities, something it tries to mask by claiming it’s better for users to edit documents offline anyhow.
 Though there’s some truth to this, the fact is editing features are crucial for organizations moving files onto a cloud system.
 There are also scalability issues and many companies need to upgrade after only months of implementation.

 DAM excels in data storage management, as creative content uploaded by your company is searchable and accessible.
 DAM uses complex metadata to allow everyone working on a certain project to find the exact data and files they need.
-This sets DAM apart from other Dropbox alternatives for business.
+This sets DAM apart from other Dropbox alternatives.

 Microsoft OneDrive is Microsoft’s version of file storage.
-Businesses like the integration it provides with other Office programs such as Word and PowerPoint.
-Collaboration in real time with Office 365 is a huge help to organizations working on Office software.
+The integration it provides with other Office programs such as Word and PowerPoint is a powerful feature.
+Collaboration in real time with Office 365 is a huge help to users working on Office software.

-The obvious downfall to this is companies who don’t use Office 365 products in their projects.
-OneDrive fails to meet all the needs of a business, and instead focuses toward catering to companies who already use its other products.
+The obvious downfall to this is people who don’t use Office 365 products in their projects.
+OneDrive fails to meet all the needs of a cloud storage users, and instead focuses toward catering to those who already use its other products.

-Choosing one of these Dropbox alternatives for business comes down to which category an organization falls under.
-Make sure when comparing prices and researching companies, you understand what types of features the product offers and how it aligns with the needs of your business.
+Choosing one of these Dropbox alternatives comes down to which category an organization falls under.
+Make sure when comparing prices and researching services, you understand what types of features the product offers and how it aligns with your needs.